unicodeveloper/laravel-exam/README.md

 > A Laravel 5.x exam from beginner to expert created by [@unicodeveloper](https://twitter.com/unicodeveloper)

 * What is Laravel?
-* How do you install Laravel, talk about the different ways?
+* How do I install Laravel, talk about the different ways?
 * What is MVC architecture?
 * What is a Service Provider?
 * What is a Service Container?